🤗 Positive

 🥁 No hands?
 No problem

-Tuesday, Jun 25
+Tuesday, Jun 25, 2024

 Images: Tennessee Tech University

-Not content with being a black belt in taekwondo, Aubrey also loves attending dance, music, and arts classes.
+Not just content with being a black belt in taekwondo, Aubrey also loves attending dance, music, and arts classes.
 Her most recent venture?
 Drumming😎.

 Background: Aubrey was born without either of her hands, and only a partial left foot.
-While her parents worried during the pregnancy that she would struggle through life, Aubrey has proved over and over again that she can conquer anything that comes her way.
+While her parents worried during the pregnancy that she would struggle through life, Aubrey has proved over-and-over again that she can conquer anything that comes her way.

 • The preteen started drumming this past school year, inspired by her older sister who is also a percussionist.